abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter11.md

 everything stops: should I do this or should I do that; go forward or go back?”
-We start to doubt everything, doubt can creep into everything and then it manifests in the teachings as well: doubting the teachings, doubting the practice, doubting oneself, can one do it, can one not do it, is there any point even to doing this, “I’m not sure that I can do this.”
+We start to doubt everything, doubt can creep into everything and then it manifests in the teachings as well: doubting the teachings, doubting the practice, doubting oneself.
+“Can I do it?
+Can I not do it?
+Is there any point even to doing this?
+I’m not sure that I can do this.”
 All of it is doubt.
 So, being able to recognize that it’s doubt, and that’s all it is, one can then go forward.

 This is also a situation where mindfulness of the body is really helpful, in the sense that you’re never going to talk yourself into a